Image: Stronger After the Storm podcast — Episode 4: When Friends Just Don’t Understand.

 The Awkward Shift

-One of the first things someone said to me after I got home was,
+One of the first things someone said to me after I got home was:

-“Well, you look fine — must be all sorted now then eh!”
+“Well, you look fine — must be all sorted now then, eh!”

-He meant well, but those words hit differently.
 Because on the outside I did look fine — but inside I was still full of fear, exhaustion, and questions.
-That’s when I realised: most friends just don’t get it.
-Not because they don’t care, but because they can’t.
-Unless you’ve lived it, you simply don’t know.

 Why Friends Pull Away